nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_retrieve_patient_record.md

 - [`DocumentReference`]() resources representing the patient's documents.
   - and when the `numberOfMostRecent` parameter is set:
     - limit the number of returned consultations to match the included value
 - when the `consultationSearchPeriod` is set:
   - when a `start` value is set, all consultations with an `Encounter.period.start` after the date **MUST** be returned
   - and when an `end` value is set, all consultations with an `Encounter.period.end` before the date **MUST** be returned
   - and when both a `start` and `end` are specified, consultations with an `Encounter.period.start` after the `start` and an `Encounter.period.end` before the `end` **MUST** be returned
 - when the `includeNumberOfMostRecent` is set:
   - consultations **MUST** be ordered by `Encounter.period.start` descending
   - and the number of most recent consultations matching the parameter value **MUST** be returned
 - `Organization`, `Practitioner`, `PractitionerRole` and `Location` resources that are referenced by the above resources that represent the consultation and its linked information

 ##### Problems #####

 Provider systems **MUST** include the following in the response `Bundle`:

-- when the `includeProblems` parameter is not set:
+When the `includeProblems` parameter is not set:

 - no problem information shall be returned

-- when the `includeProblems` parameter is set:
+When the `includeProblems` parameter is set:

 - A [`List`](accessrecord_structured_development_list.html) resource for each clinical area referencing resources that have been returned
 - A [`List`](accessrecord_structured_development_list.html) resource for secondary lists referencing resources contained in requested problems and consultations
 - [`MedicationStatement`](accessrecord_structured_development_medicationstatement.html), [`MedicationRequest`](accessrecord_structured_development_medicationrequest.html), [`Medication`](accessrecord_structured_development_medication.html) resources representing the patient's medication
 - [`AllergyIntolerance`](accessrecord_structured_development_allergyintolerance.html) resources representing the patient's allergies and intolerances
 - [`Encounter`](accessrecord_structured_development_encounter.html) resources representing the patient's consultations